United States federal judge

 In the United States, a federal judge is a judge who serves on a court established under Article Three of the U.S. Constitution.
-Often called "Article III judges", federal judges include the chief justice and associate justices of the U.S. Supreme Court, circuit judges of the U.S. Courts of Appeals, district judges of the U.S. District Courts, and judges of the U.S. Court of International Trade.
+Often called "Article III judges", federal judges include the chief justice and associate justices of the U.S. Supreme Court, circuit judges of the U.S. courts of appeals, district judges of the U.S. district courts, and judges of the U.S. Court of International Trade.

-Federal judges are not elected officials, unlike the president and vice president and U.S. senators and representatives.
+Federal judges are not elected officials, unlike the president, vice president, U.S. senators, and U.S. representatives.
 They are nominated by the president and confirmed by the Senate.
 The Constitution gives federal judges life tenure, and they hold their seats until they die, resign, or are removed from office through impeachment.

-The term "federal judge" may also extend to U.S. magistrate judges or the judges of other federal tribunals within the judiciary such as the U.S. Bankruptcy Courts, the U.S. Court of Federal Claims, the U.S. Court of Appeals for the Armed Forces, the U.S. Court of Appeals for Veterans Claims, the U.S. Tax Court, and other "Article One tribunals".
-Although these judges serve on courts of the federal government, they do not have life tenure, and their authority derives from Congress via Article One of the Constitution, not independently via Article Three.
-These judges are often known as "Article One judges".

-However, the term is not applied to the administrative law judges of federal government agencies located within the executive branch.
+Although they are sometimes called "federal judges", the term technically does not extend to U.S. magistrate judges or the judges of lesser federal tribunals such as the U.S. Bankruptcy Courts, the U.S. Court of Federal Claims, the U.S. Court of Appeals for the Armed Forces, the U.S. Court of Appeals for Veterans Claims, the U.S. Tax Court, and other "Article One tribunals".
+These judges do not have life tenure, and their authority derives from Congress via Article One of the Constitution, not independently via Article Three.
+These judges are often known as "Article I judges".
+The term is also not applied to the administrative law judges of federal government agencies located within the executive branch.

 Appointments

-According to the Appointments Clause of Article Two of the U.S. Constitution, all federal judges, including the judges of the Supreme Court and inferior federal courts created by the Congress, shall be nominated by the president and confirmed by the Senate.
+According to the Appointments Clause of Article II of the U.S. Constitution, all federal judges, including the judges of the Supreme Court and inferior federal courts created by the Congress, shall be nominated by the president and confirmed by the Senate.
 The Constitution does not provide any eligibility criteria – such as age, literacy, citizenship, legal education, legal/bar or any professional certification, and legal/judicial experience – for one to be appointed as a federal judge.